wangkuiyi/canonicalize-go-python-grpc-dev-env/README.md

 1. The protobuf to Go compiler extension
 1. The protobuf to Python compiler extension

+### Editing on Host

 When we use this Docker image for daily development work, the source code relies in the host computer instead of the container.
 The source ocde includes this repo and all its dependencies, for example, the Go package `google.golang.org/grpc`.
+This allows us to run our favorite editors (Emacs, VIM, Eclipse, etc) on the host.
+Please free to rely on editors addons to analyze the source code for auto-completion.

 ## How to Build